AnweshGangula/React-Timeline-Components/README.md

 ## Installation

-A React Component that display a timeline of information provided in a JSON format
+A React Component that display a timeline of information provided in a JSON format.

-You can check out a demo at the [following link](https://anweshgangula.github.io/React-Timeline-Components).
+Install this [npm package](https://www.npmjs.com/package/react-timeline-components) with below command

 ```bash
 npm i react-timeline-components
 ```

+You can check out a demo at the [following link](https://anweshgangula.github.io/React-Timeline-Components).

 After installing the package, you can import the components like this - `import { HorizontalTimeline } from 'react-timeline-components';`